LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_detailsNextActions.md

 Every interaction has a specified next step.
 This determines the direction of the dialog flow after the interaction has been processed.

-You specify an interaction's next step directly on the tile:
+You specify an interaction's next step directly on the interaction tile:

 <img style="width:600px" class="fancyimage" src="img/ConvoBuilder/interactions_nextStep.png">